3 min read

 Three GenX icons gone in five days.

-As a child of the 80’s, of course I watched the Cosby show.
+As a child of the 80s, I avidly watched The Cosby Show.
 We all did.
-And while the legacy of that show aged like milk, Malcolm-Jamal Warner as Theo Huxtable meant something to us all the same.
+And while the legacy of that show aged like milk, MJW as Theo Huxtable was a Gen-X legend all the same.

-He was funny but also flawed in a way that made him relatable.
+His character was both funny and relatably flawed.
 Over time, MJW built a solid career as an actor, poet, and Grammy-winning musician.

 He embodied so much of the Gen X spirit: understated, multi-talented, and constantly evolving, no matter what.